hephaestus-compiler-project/types-bug-study-artifact/README.md

 * `errors` for error types (e.g., algorithmic error, logic error, etc.)
 * `test_chars` for test case characteristics
-* `test_char_cat` for categories of test case characteristics (e.g., OOP Features, Functional Programming Features, etc)
+* `test_char_cat` for categories of test case characteristics (e.g., OOP Features, Functional Programming Features, etc.)

 # Other Utilities

 Our research artifact also offers a Docker image that runs a MongoDB instance.
-This MongoDB instance allows future researchers to perform queries over our bug dataset.
+This MongoDB instance allows future researchers to perform queries over our selected bugs and their categorization.
-To spawn this MongoDB instance, first convert our bug dataset into the desired format in order to be stored in the database.
+To spawn this MongoDB instance, first convert our bug dataset into the desired format so that it can be easily stored in the Mongo database.
+Please execute:

 ```bash
 python3 scripts/data-converter.py data/bugs.json data/bug-collection.json